q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

 A class that handles all other classes and performs contour extraction task using OpenCV.
 This class is responsible for many things and one of them is pointer assignment.

 ### Before Anything
-Before anything, i am requesting you to view my previous blogs and only then return to this blog.
+Before anything, I am requesting you to view my previous blogs and only then return to this blog.
 Because the blogs below are the earlier version of the codes and concepts.
-I am still using same concepts and also you will be amazed to see how much i have progressed.
+I am still using same concepts and also you will be amazed to see how much I have progressed.
 I am only going to describe what is happening here on very little.
 Hence, if you are new to this project then it is best idea to view them.
 Please view them serially.
 * [Gesture Based Visually Writing System Using OpenCV and Python]({{site.url}}/2020/08/01/gesture-based-visually-writing-system-using-opencv-and-python/)
 * [Gesture Based Visually Writing System: Adding Visual User Interface]({{site.url}}/2020/08/11/gesture-based-visually-writing-system-make-a-visual-user-interface/)
 * [Gesture Based Visually Writing System: Adding Virtual Animationn, New Mode and New VUI]({{site.url}}/2020/08/14/gesture-based-visually-writing-system-adding-virtual-animation-new-mode-and-new-vui/)

 ## Credits
 I want to give credits of this blogs to everyone on [LinkedIn](https://linkedin.com/in/ramkrishna-acharya-91a217183/) who reacted, shared and commented my previous blog and on [Twitter](https://twitter.com/QuassarianViper) also (most of retweets was from bots lol).
 I am very grateful that my [this LinkedIn post about previous version](https://www.linkedin.com/posts/ramkrishna-acharya-91a217183_opencv-computervision-python-activity-6699919193124548608-bJI-) got more than 2.2k reactions and nearly 30k views.
-I never thought that this will gain so much attention and here i am improving it again.
+I never thought that this will gain so much attention and here I am improving it again.
-If i have to take a name and reason for credits:-
+If I have to take a name and reason for credits:-
 * [Sagar Dhungel](https://www.linkedin.com/in/sagardhungel/): Who motivates me to write more.
 * [Suraj Bista](https://www.linkedin.com/in/suraj-bista-282830126): Who motivates me to write more.
 * [Pitambar Mahato](https://www.linkedin.com/in/pitambar-mahato-245621140/): Who reads my all blogs and gives feedbacks.